MariaOskarsdottir/MultilayerCreditScoring/README.md

 eigs = ranker.pageRank(alpha = .85)
 ```

-This method returns the leading eigenvector corresponding to the each node's rank.
+This method returns the leading eigenvector corresponding to each node's rank.

 ### Output Formatting